LovesWorking/watermelondb-expo-plugin-sdk-52-plus/README.md

 ## JSI support for Android

 This plugin installs automatically JSI support for Android builds, as per [WatermelonDB for Android instructions](https://watermelondb.dev/docs/Installation#android-react-native).
-If you wish to disable JSI support during build you may add the option in config plugin:
+If you wish to disable JSI support you during build you may add the option in config plugin:

 ```json
 ["@lovesworking/watermelondb-expo-plugin-sdk-52-plus", { "disableJsi": true }]